paulgolter/blender-pipeline-integration/README.md

 That you can actually pass a value for the `filepath` property of our operator as a key word argument in python is some special magic that is done by Blender when registering Operators.

-> **_NOTE:_** Operators are a very powerful concept, you can learn more about them in the offical [Operator](https://docs.blender.org/api/current/bpy.types.Operator.html) section of the documentation.
+> **_NOTE:_** Operators are a very powerful concept, you can learn more about them in the official [Operator](https://docs.blender.org/api/current/bpy.types.Operator.html) section of the documentation.

 ---

-But the annotation rule is the same for a ProperyGroup for example:
+But the annotation rule is the same for a PropertyGroup for example:

 ```python
 import bpy